anthonykasza/hdc_experiments/README.md

 - *(Binary) Sparse Block Codes*
   - similarities to SBDR, BSC, CGR
+  - sparsity
     - when the blocks are maximally sparse, "each block is ... a phase angle" or a 1hot bit
     - "When the block is not maximally sparse, it functions more like a superposition of phase angles"
+    - increasing sparsity decreases the distributed nature of the information
+      - Blocks are concentrated represenations.
+All information is in the hot bit.
+Blocks are _not_ robust to noise.
+A single flipped element is very impactful.
+      - with enough blocks (dims) in an hv, the representation becomes distributed.
+The hypervectors become robust to noise.
+A single incorrect/missing block and the system continues relatively unffected (given ~10k blocks).
   - the elements of blocks do not need to be contiguous, they can be randomly indexed within a hv. contiguous blocks are nice for for-loops tho.
     - some method of mapping vector indices to blocks is necessary
     - each hv can have its own unique element-to-block map